EricRob/IntelligentDiagnosis/README.md

 ### --config

 Configuration for generating patches.
 Configurations can be added as needed, but only through changing the code.
-By default there are only two configurations:
+The following configurations exist:
-* "original" used for all testing and training
+* "original" used for CUMC, and Geisinger 40x testing and training
+* "small" used for smaller-patch testing of 40x samples
+* "yale" used for 20x images from Yale
-* "300" used for smaller-patch testing.
+* "yale_small" used for smaller-patch testing of 20x samples
+* "sinai" used for 40x images from Sinai (different sampling parameters than "original)

+If an invalid configuration is specified then the "original" config is used.

 Default: *original*